syamantak01/gravity-app/README.md

 ## Technologies used

-- NextJS: Frontend
+- `NextJS`: Frontend
-- Tailwind CSS: Style the components
+- `Tailwind CSS`: Style the components
-- Moralis: Database, Authentication, Web3 API
+- `Moralis: Database`: Authentication, Web3 API
-- Hardhat: To deploy the Smart Contract
+- `Hardhat`: To deploy the Smart Contract
-- OpenZepplin: ERC20 contract
+- `OpenZepplin`: ERC20 contract
-- Ether.js: To interact with Ethereum blockchain
+- `Ether.js`: To interact with Ethereum blockchain
-- Netlify: To deploy the website
+- `Netlify`: To deploy the website

 ## How I went on with the project